medomics/BrainMets_Nature/README.md

 ## Using this repository

-This repository is subdivided into three main high-level experiments:
+This repository is subdivided into thwo main high-level experiments:
 * Figures: section used to illustrate the components of current Figures of the manuscript.
 * Database_Code: section used to build the multi-institutional database used in "Figures" folder.